What is a website relaunch?

 Challenges during the relaunch

-missing target definition or unclear stakeholders
+Missing goal definition or unclear stakeholders

-Time pressure with simultaneous complexity
+Time pressure alongside complexity

-SEO losses due to missing redirect concept
+SEO losses due to a lack of a redirect strategy

-Technical errors in tracking or CMS.
+Technical errors in tracking or the CMS

-W3 digital brands - Website Relaunch with Strategy
+W3 digital brands - website relaunch with strategy

-Those planning a sustainable website relaunch need more than just design and code.
-W3 digital brands supports companies from strategic analysis to successful launch - and beyond.
-With experts in UX design, marketing, development, and strategy.
+Anyone planning a sustainable website relaunch needs more than design and code.
+W3 digital brands guides companies from strategic analysis through a successful go-live — and beyond.
+With experts from theUX design, marketing, development and strategy.
 For digital solutions that work.

-Successful relaunch projects for B2B & Corporate Websites
+Successful Relaunch Projects for B2B & Corporate Websites

-As an experienced digital and online marketing agency, we work with companies that think big.
-From industrial brands to service providers with complex requirements - we implement website relaunches that perform sustainably.
+As an experiencedDigital agencyWe work with companies that think big.
+From industrial brands to service providers with complex requirements — we implement website relaunches that deliver sustainable performance.

-Website Relaunch – frequently asked questions
+Website Relaunch – Frequently Asked Questions

 What is a relaunch?